-WVC Organic Chemistry instructor Shane Hendrickson (left) with students Derek and Dan.
+WVC Organic Chemistry instructor Shane Hendrickson with students.

 These second-year chemistry course offerings are required for majors in agriculture, biology, chemistry, chemistry teaching major, chiropractic, dentistry, medicine, optometry, pharmacy, veterinary science and other Science Technology Engineering and Math (STEM) majors.
 The prerequisite for organic chemistry is successful completion of Wenatchee Valley College's General Inorganic Chemistry (CHEM 161, 162, 163) or equivalent.